flq/flq.github.io/markdown/2008/2008-9-7-Spoiled-with-Dependency-Injection.md

 *   Attributes PluginFamily and Plugin allow for easy implementations of ...plugins (doh!).
 *   Defining autowiring capabilities based on your own implementation of a TypeScanner, thereby allowing you to state conventions on how to bind together stuff, is just plain neat.
 Why shouldn't a FunkDataSet be automatically bound to a FunkModel, if it is depending on one?
 (Yeah, go flak me for using the D-word!)
 *   Jeremy and colleagues seem to be working away towards version 2.5 of StructureMap which seems to fully embrace 3.5 framework capabilities.
 I haven't looked much at the code yet, but some parts make heavy use of Expressions which should allow you to write some really expressive ;) code.

-<p>StructureMap also has a user group over [here](http://groups.google.com/group/structuremap-users).
+StructureMap also has a user group over [here](http://groups.google.com/group/structuremap-users).

 # [AutoFac](http://code.google.com/p/autofac/)